Get Up and Running With Fedora 35

 As per this reddit post, the new default crypto policy since Fedora 33 has changed and for online services that hasn’t updated their standard, you need to create a whitelist for them in

 You can install Nvidia driver from the RPM Fusion repo.

 If you are running Fedora on a laptop, Optimus should work right out of the box.
 However, if you don’t care much about battery life but want to make the most use of your dedicated Nvidia GPU all the time (Gnome’s UI will also be noticeably smoother), you can follow this guide from Fedora’s doc and set it as your primary GPU.

 Apps on Linux has always been an interesting area to me, and I am happy to say that it has improved quite a LOT over the years.
 Here I will not post a lengthy list of apps that I use (that would probably be a post of its own), but instead I will talk about some issues and workarounds for a few app categories.

 Electron Apps (Mailspring, Etcher, etc.)

-Sorry for the use of foul language but this has tripped me up in a dozen apps and I was super upset. 👿 IIRC, it seems to be plaguing all apps that are not using the latest version of Election, both on Wayland and Xorg.
+This one is particularly annoying as it affects a dozen apps that I use frequently. 👿 IIRC, it seems to be plaguing all apps that are not using the latest version of Election, both on Wayland and Xorg.
 Because I have been running solely on a discrete GTX1080 and switched to Xorg from Day 1, I can’t really say for Wayland.
 But if you are running Xorg with Nvidia driver, add

 --disable-gpu-sandbox and hopefully, it will solve your